TayKimmy/CSA-Repository/README.md

 ## Blog site using GitHub Pages and Jekyll
-> This site is intended for Teachers.
-This is to build lessons and distribute across different sections.
+> This site is intended for Students.
+This is to take notes and complete hacks.
-- This support 3 computer science sections that are in a pathway (JavaScript, Python/Flask, Java/Spring)
+- This can be customized to support computer science as you work through pathway (JavaScript, Python/Flask, Java/Spring)
-- JavaScript documents are new material for entry class into the pathway, they are prerequisites for the Python and Java classes.
-- All course material works off of Notebooks using Python kernel, except Java which requires it own kernel.
+- All course material work off of _posts or _notebooks.

 ## Preview Site
 > GitHub Pages development is optimized by testing and developing on your local machine.
 This is called previewing you work, prior to commit and push.